 OVO writer and EV novice, Jayne Wade

-“Oh no, we’re going to have to buy a car!” – a minor detail we hadn’t considered in our big move to Bristol.
-I’ve always avoided owning one, worried about the emissions and the costs.
-But moving out of Central London, it was looking increasingly likely.
-How would we cope without the capital’s amazing transport system?
+“Oh no, we’re going to have to buy a car!”
+I said to my partner in a horrified tone one day, as our big move to Bristol loomed.
+Up until this point I’d avoided car ownership, worried by the emissions and the costs.
+But moving out of London car ownership looked increasingly likely.
+I mean, how would we cope without the capital’s amazing transport system?

-But, on the flip side I’m a consumer too.
-I totally understand how the price tag can seem daunting when the tech seems so new.
-And for now at least, it seems the cost of buying an electric car is too steep for us.
-That’s why I’ve been spurred on to join a green car club."
+But, on the flip side, I’m a consumer too.
+The price tag is daunting and for now, at least, the cost of buying an electric car is too steep for us.
+Enter the green car club…

 Car clubs are a great way to get familiar with electric cars

 Whether you’re thinking about buying one, or just want to know what all the fuss is about, joining a car club is a fab way to get started.
 It’s a bit like taking an electric car for an extended test drive!
-And they’re especially good if, like me, you live in a city and don’t need a car on tap.
-Plus, they’re much greener and cheaper than driving around in (or buying a new) fossil fuel car.
+Car clubs are especially good if you live in a city and don’t need a car on tap – like us.
+Plus, they’re a greener, cheaper alternative to driving around in (or buying a new) fossil fuel car.

 So what are the benefits of car clubs?

 As it happens, there are plenty.
 You completely avoid car tax, insurance, upkeep, MOTs, or any running costs.
-And, of course, you needn’t jostle with the neighbours over parking spots – bonus!
-Some 2019 research suggests that London motorists driving no more than 2,000 miles a year could save £1,000 a year by offloading their own car and joining a car club instead.
+And, since they live in their own dedicated parking spots, you needn’t jostle with the neighbours over parking.
+Bonus!
+Some research from 2019 suggests that London motorists driving no more than 2,000 miles a year could save £1,000 a year by offloading their own car and joining a car club instead.

-You’re also sharing the carbon emissions created when the car was made with all the other club members.
 According to Enterprise Car Club, car club cars produce 43% fewer CO2 from tailpipe emissions than the average car.
-It's a positive impact that’s amplified by the fact each club car displaces 10.5 private cars and defers 12 private car purchases (which is certainly what’s happened with me!).
+It’s a positive impact that’s amplified by the fact each club car displaces 10.5 private cars and defers 12 private car purchases (which is exactly what happened with us!).
 This means the more car club wheels that hit the road the fewer cars there are on roads overall, improving air quality and congestion.
+And you’re also sharing the carbon emissions created when the car was made in the first place, with all the other club members.

 The low-down on car club practicalities

-If you’ve not tried a car club yet, they’re really easy to use – and becoming increasingly popular (there’s over 25,000 members in the UK).
-Usually you pay a monthly membership fee (we pay £5 a month).
-Then you download an app which allows you to book your car by the hour.
-The car club electric cars I use are always parked in the same reserved place (hello, VIP parking spot).
+If you’ve not tried a car club yet, they’re really easy to use and becoming increasingly popular (with over 25,000 members in the UK alone).
+Usually you pay a monthly membership fee (we pay £5 a month), then download an app which allows you to book your car by the hour.
+Car club electric cars are always parked in the same reserved place – hello, VIP parking spot!
 And they’re plugged in and charged up when you collect them.